hackerschoice/gsocket/examples/wireguard/README.md

 **Connect two firewalled hosts with wireguard (Virtual Private Network)**

 **Problem**
 ALICE and BOB are on two different networks behind NAT/Firewall.
 Neither of them can reach the other.
-A wireguard VPN can not be established (ALICE and BOB are firerwalled).
+A wireguard VPN can not be established (ALICE and BOB are both firerwalled).

 **Objective**
 Create a wireguard Virtual Private Network between ALICE and BOB (without tampering with the firewall, NAT or router settings).